epi052/feroxbuster-docs/content/docs/Examples/cancel-scan.md

 Version 2.4.1 expanded functionality even further with the ability to add a brand-new scan.
 Now that cancelling is no longer the only action available to users, the name has been updated to the **Scan Management Menu**™.

+Version 2.6.2 brought yet another capability: users can now add new filters to their current scan.
+Adding a new filter works the same as though you had specified `--filter-*` on the command-line.

 ## Example